Consider this post my own little TasteSpotting.

 fresh pepper

-mortar and pestle pound the herb leaves and salt until completely crushed.
+In a mortar and pestle pound the herb leaves and salt until completely crushed.
 Add the lemon juice.
 Pour the oil slowly into the mixture.
 Add a little pepper.
 Drizzle over grilled meats such as lamb or beef.

 Variation: Marjoram, thyme or lemon-thyme can be substituted for oregano.